Questioning The Gender Binary In Sports

 Beliefs about gender vary cross-culturally, and Western ideas about gender are intersected with race and ethnicity.
 For example, the term intersexual is a Westernized one that does not exist in South Africa, where Semenya is from.
 Zine Magubane, in her article, Sports, Race, Sex, and Shame: Rethinking Caster Semenya, points out, “The sexual difference of the Black woman-specifically her masculine appearance and somatic makeup-was, for many 19th and 20th century scientists, the essential proof that the races were inherently different.”
 Semenya’s sex/gender was only questioned because she looked too “masculine,” meaning she did not look like a “typical” “woman.”
 She did not look like a “typical” or idealized Western or White woman.
 Western ideas about gender are intersected with race.
 Western domination constructs its gendered and racialized perspectives onto non-Western cultures and societies.
 Gender constructs are not universal and are deeply layered and connected to other social constructs.

-When Semenya’s gender was questioned, she was publicly shamed for not fitting into the binary.
-Her shame was not just an individual shame, but also a collective shame of anyone who did not fit the binary in a similar way.
+When Semenya’s gender was questioned, society tried to shame her publicly for not fitting into the binary.
+This intention to shame was not just an individual one, but also a collective shame of anyone who did not fit the binary in a similar way.
 Magubane points out, “Within the broader category of shame, stigmatizing shame is distinctive because it ‘affects not only those who directly encounter the social reaction but anyone who happens to share their signal identity trait.”
 Semenya’s case is not an individual case, but one that stands for anyone who does not fit neatly into the binary-gender system as it intersects with race and other social constructs, both in and outside athletics.

 How do we define gender/sex?